techtwins/active-record-associations-tvland-lab/README.md

 - A character belongs to an actor and belongs to a show.
 - A show has many characters and has many actors through characters.

-We've given you a few migrations in the `db/migrate` directory to create the networks and shows table, but you'll have to add additional tables and modify these existing tables as per the guidelines below.
+We've given you a few migrations in the `db/mi

+grate` directory to create the networks and shows table, but you'll have to add additional tables and modify these existing tables as per the guidelines below.